-Complete Application with Cover Page (electronic signatures accepted) must be completed and submitted via email to email@example.com by 5:00 PM, May 1, every year.
+Complete Application with Cover Page (electronic signatures accepted) must be completed, saved in Microsoft Word or Adobe PDF format, and submitted via link to Educational Innovation Grant Submission by 5:00 PM, June 2, 2023.
 Applications will not be accepted after the deadline.
 Incomplete applications and those that do not comply with the instructions will not be reviewed.

 A peer-review panel, composed of UAMS faculty, will evaluate proposals for:

 - Clarity of project objectives/goals